mojejmenojehonza/proba2gif/README.md

 # Proba -> Gif
-Automatically rotates and centers images from proba2 dumps and writes it into .gif or .webp file
+Automatically rotates and centers images from proba2 dumps and writes it into .gif or .webp file (corrupted images will be skipped)
 ## Installation
 ### Prerequisities
 python3, imageio , opencv and numpy